aws-observability/application-signals-demo/ai-validator/libs/tests/test-17.script.md

 ### 4. Look 'Tier' in the container

-Look for 'Tier 1', 'Tier 2','Tier 3' and 'Tier 4' these are Tier tiles REMEMBER it.
+Look for 'Tier-1 ', 'Tier-2','Tier-3' and 'Tier-4' these are Tier tiles REMEMBER it.

 ### 5. Click on breaching Tier with Priority
 Click on Tier tile which has 'SLI breach' or is 'Red in color'

 **Constraints:**
-- You MUST ensure to keep the Priority in mind ie. Tier 1 >Tier 2 >Tier 3 >Tier 4
+- You MUST ensure to keep the Priority in mind ie. Tier-1  >Tier-2 >Tier-3 >Tier-4
 - You MUST ensure to Click on the hyperlink of Tier